src-d/guide/general/company_events.md

 We usually book a place where snacks will be served as well as free drinks.
 Sometimes we organize some group activities before the party starts, so the starting time varies.

 The party lasts until the last person standing can't take it anymore and leaves.
-After such a tough night if you get drunk or were in the party until late hours you can recover by taking the next day off for free.
+After such a tough night if you feel up for it, we'd love to see you in the office on Friday, if you don't, no worries, come in later or stay at home.

 ## Christmas Party
 The source{d} Christmas party is hosted once a year in December.
 It's basically the winter version of the summer party where we gather to celebrate the end of another awesome year.
 Everyone in the company and their +1s are invited to join.